TheFreeman193/NordVPN-Servers/docs/about_NordVPN-Servers_Settings.md

 - `OfflineMode` When this setting is enabled, the country, group, and technology lists are retrieved from the fallback files in the module root directory.
-The `Get-NordVPNServers` function also uses local fallback files, and `Get-NordVPNRecommendedServers` is unavailable in this mode.
+The `Get-NordVPNServerList` function also uses local fallback files, and `Get-NordVPNRecommendedList` is unavailable in this mode.
 The files used are described later in this topic.

-- `DeleteServerFallbackAfterUse` When `Get-NordVPNServers` is used with the `-Offline` switch or when *OfflineMode* is enabled, the compressed server list is expanded and read from.
+- `DeleteServerFallbackAfterUse` When `Get-NordVPNServerList` is used with the `-Offline` switch or when *OfflineMode* is enabled, the compressed server list is expanded and read from.
 If this setting is disabled (default) then the expanded fallback file is kept when the function has completed.
 If